xtech9/AltCoins/README.md

 AltCoins
 ========

-a more structured of alternative cryptocurrencies. buyer beware.
+a more structured list of alternative cryptocurrencies

+* buyer beware.
-work in process.
+* work in progress

-submit a pull request
+* pull requests welcome

 # complete list